jora450000/Eugene-Buravtsov/README.md

-# find all visble shares and backup
+# find all visble shares and backup from lan